 When the investigation has been completed, TUC will normally communicate the results of the investigation to the complaining employee or student, to the alleged harasser and, if appropriate, to others who are directly involved.
 If TUC’s policy against harassment is found to have been violated, appropriate corrective action, up to and including termination, will be taken against the harasser so that further harassment will be prevented.
 Both the rights of the alleged harasser and the complainant will be considered in any investigation and subsequent action.

 It is the obligation of all employees to cooperate fully in the investigation process.
-Disciplinary action may be taken against any employee who is uncooperative or who attempts to discourage or prevent an employee from using TUC's complaint procedure to report unlawful harassment.
+Disciplinary action may be taken against any employee who is uncooperative or who attempts to discourage or prevent an employee from using TUC’s complaint procedure to report unlawful harassment.
 Retaliation by a TUC employee against any individual who makes a complaint of unlawful harassment is strictly prohibited.
 Similarly, any person who participates or cooperates in any manner in an investigation or any other aspect of the process described herein shall not be retaliated against.
 Retaliation is itself a violation of this policy and is a serious offense.
-Complaints regarding allegations of reprisal should be immediately brought to the attention of the Human Resources Manager.
+Complaints regarding allegations of reprisal should be immediately brought to the attention of the Associate Director of Human Resources.

 Discipline that TUC or the University may impose on employees for behavior that violates this policy (or for other unprofessional conduct by a TUC employee) may include, but is not limited to, reprimand, mandatory attendance at an unlawful harassment training program, suspension, demotion, or dismissal.
 Unlawful harassment by non-employees may result in restricting the harasser’s access to all TUC offices and operating units.